romantseg/awesome-bluesky-tools/README.md

 - [Atprototools](https://github.com/ianklatzco/atprototools) - Comprehensive library for Bluesky API.

 ## Miscellaneous
+- [Bluesky Navigator](https://github.com/tonycpsu/bluesky-navigator) - Userscript for enhancing the native web interface with keyboard shortcuts, read-post tracking, and more.
 - [How Tall Is](https://howtall.is/jbrooks.uk) - fun little project to attempt to guess how tall the user is.
 - [Bridgy Fed](https://fed.brid.gy/) - Connects Bluesky identities to Mastodon and other ActivityPub platforms.
 - [SmokeSignal](https://smokesignal.events/) - On-chain event hosting and discovery.